-Arterial analysis shall be conducted using the Highway Capacity Manual and microsimulation and reported in average travel speed in accordance with the HCM.
+Arterial analysis shall be conducted using the Highway Capacity Manual, 2010 or 6th Edition, and microsimulation and reported in using Synchro/SimTraffic or equivalent to report the average travel speed in accordance with the HCM.
 Target value should be no lower than LOS C in the Horizon Year for both peak hours.